 Amendments to the Clinical Investigation Plan and other documents (e.g. changes to eligibility criteria, outcomes, sample size calculations, analyses) will be agreed by the TMG.
-Such amendments will be forwarded to the Sponsor for confirmation as to whether it is either substantial or non-substantial and will then be submitted to the Health Research Authority or Ethics Committee for categorisation and approval.
+Such amendments will be forwarded to the Sponsor for confirmation as to whether it is either substantial or non-substantial and will then be submitted to the Health Research Authority and Ethics Committee for categorisation and approval.
 Once the amendment has been categorised it will be sent to relevant sites for consideration in accordance with standard HRA processes and timescales.
-Amendments must not be implemented until both an MHRA Notice of No Objection and HRA approval is received and sites have either confirmed acceptance or, no objection has been received within the defined timescale.
+Amendments must not be implemented until HRA approval is received and sites have either confirmed acceptance or, no objection has been received within the defined timescale.
+Since confirmation of CE mark for both devices, MHRA no longer require notification of subsequent amendments.
 Notification will be sent by NCTU to trial personnel to confirm when an amendment can be implemented.